jaysylvester/citizen/README.md

 ## Quick Start (Recommended)

-These commands will create a new directory for your web app, install citizen, use its scaffolding CLI to create the app's skeleton, and start citizen with the web server listening on port 8080 (citizen defaults to port 80, but it's often in use already):
+These commands will create a new directory for your web app, install citizen, use its scaffolding utility to create the app's skeleton, and start citizen with the web server listening on port 8080 (citizen defaults to port 80, but it's often in use already):

     $ mkdir mywebapp
     $ cd mywebapp